36 Hours in Milwaukee

-The Pfister celebrates its 125th anniversary in 2018.
+The Pfister celebrated its 125th anniversary in 2018.
 The 1893 Romanesque Revival hotel still offers luxury lodging and says it has the largest Victorian art collection of any hotel in the world.
 The hotel also sponsors an Artist-in-Residence program that encourages guests to interact with an artist while watching their work come to life.
 Check to see what hours the artist is working while you're visiting.

 Live music at Blu @ 8 p.m.

 Take in the incredible views of downtown Milwaukee and Lake Michigan from one of the city's most popular martini bars, on the 23rd floor of The Pfister.
 Cocktails like The Pfister Pfrench, made with grape vodka and French Champagne, make a jazzy combo with the live music that plays from 8 p.m. until midnight (Tuesday, Friday and Saturday).

 A different local brew @ 9 a.m.